probe-rs/webpage/src/docs/getting-started/probe-setup.md

 [this Github discussion](https://github.com/systemd/systemd/issues/4288#issuecomment-348166161)
 for more information.

+### Windows: WinUSB drivers

+Some of the probe implementations are implemented using [nusb](https://crates.io/crates/nusb) which uses the WinUSB drivers on Windows.
+For these devices you will need to download [Zadig](https://zadig.akeo.ie/) and select WinUSB as the driver for your probe.
+This will uninstall any official drivers, which means that the official tools will most likely not work anymore after this.

 ## CMSIS-DAP

 CMSIS-DAP is a standard for debug probes which is managed by ARM.
 All probes